gearoenix/gearoenix/README.md

 - <s>Instead of GC structure of the Gearoenix, VulkanMemoryAllocator is going to be used and after several benchmarking maybe GC structure is going to be used</s> The Gearoenix own allocator structure is going to be used as the memory manager and allocator.
+- CI/CD will always look for newest dependencies to keep the project as update as possible.